JANorman/MockMan/README.md

     // moduleMock::neverCalledFunction should not be called and return a value moduleMock.shouldReceive('neverCalledFunction').never().willReturn('another_value');

+##### Testing callbacks
+If you make use of callbacks, it is quite often useful to simulate different callback return values in your tests.
+Consider the following callback pattern:

+    Users.fetchAll(function(err, result) {
+        if(err) {
+            return false;
+        }

+        return result;
+    });

+To test this callback, you can use the "willExecuteCallback" method to control how the callback is executed.
+This method takes two parameters; the first is the argument number (zero-indexed) where the closure is, and the second is an array of parameters that should be passed to the closure.
+The following are examples of how you could test the above code:

+    // Simulates a successful call of fetch UsersMock.shouldReceive('fetchAll').once().willExecuteCallback(0, [null, ['user1', 'user2', 'user3']]);

+    // Simulates an unsuccessful fetch
+    UsersMock.shouldReceive('fetchAll').once().willExecuteCallback(0, ['an error message', [null]);

+#### Using the mock objects
 Once you have defined your expectations, you will then need to generate the mock object which can be passed into your test.

     var mock = moduleMock.getMock();